 Medicare Advantage plans are offered by private companies that have been approved by Medicare.
 They are required to follow rules set by Medicare.

 If you decide to join a Medicare Advantage plan, you’ll still have Medicare, but most of your Part A (hospital insurance) and Part B (medical insurance) coverage will come from the Medicare Advantage plan, not original Medicare.

 Original Medicare and Medicare Advantage are the two main ways for you to get Medicare.

 Original Medicare includes:

-- Part A: inpatient hospital stays, some home health care, care in a skilled nursing facility, hospice care
+- Part A covers inpatient hospital stays, some home healthcare and care in a skilled nursing facility, as well as hospice care.

-- Part B: outpatient care, ambulance services, medical supplies, certain doctor’s services, preventive services
+- Part B covers outpatient care, ambulance services, certain medical supplies, doctor’s services, and preventive services.

 Medical Advantages plans cover everything included in Medicare Part A and Part B, plus: